 Energy Metering – The electrical management system empowers Northern to monitor the energy consumption on each train.
 Based on the data received, steps can be taken to more effectively control energy usage.

 Safety & Security Onboard Systems

-From the outset, safety and security has formed a central part of Northern’s digital train concept.
+From the outset, safety and security has formed a central part of Northern’s Intelligent Train concept.
 Icomera designed the network architecture with security front of mind, based on best practice standards over and above the Department for Transport’s current guidance.
 Utilising a process-based, risk-driven approach which recognises that security is an ever-evolving field, the Icomera team works collaboratively with Northern’s pen testers to mitigate any cyber-risks which are discovered.

-Cybersecurity – Icomera has been contracted by Northern to manage onboard cybersecurity for the digital train.
+Cybersecurity – Icomera has been contracted by Northern to manage onboard cybersecurity for the Intelligent Train.
 Responsible for all necessary work to design, optimise and manage security effectively, the Icomera team is alerted whenever anomalous network traffic or potential threats are discovered via Northern’s Intrusion Detection System (IDS) – Icomera triage each alert as a matter of priority, and contact Northern immediately in the event that any action needs to be taken.

 As part of the project, Icomera designed a specialised wireless Ethernet bridging solution, which allows any of Northern’s different types of train units to be coupled together to form larger train units, extending the onboard network.
 This aspect of the solution design is especially relevant when it comes to the digital video surveillance system; since wireless bridging connects the local video surveillance systems between different train units, the train’s driver is able to view real-time footage across all carriages from the front car.
 Icomera has worked in collaboration with Northern’s team of designers to ensure that the installation position on each different fleet of trains will continue to support this wireless bridging in the future.